DreamDevourer/CrossCode-Mac-M1-Port/README.md

 python3 installer.py
 ```

+4 - Follow the patch instructions.

-4 - After the patch is done, you can run CrossCode.app normally.
+5 - After the patch is done, you can run CrossCode.app normally.

 ## ✍️ Updating NWJS binaries